Jesse Livermore: Publications

 In late 1939, Livermore's son, Jesse Jr., suggested to his father that he write a book about trading.
 The book, How to Trade in Stocks, was published by Duell, Sloan and Pearce in March 1940.
 The book did not sell well as World War II was underway and the general interest in the stock market was low.
 His investment methods were controversial at the time, and the book received mixed reviews upon publication.

 Death

-On Thanksgiving day, November 28, 1940, just after 5:30 pm, Livermore fatally shot himself with an Automatic Colt Pistol in the cloakroom of The Sherry-Netherland hotel in Manhattan, where he usually had cocktails.
+On Thanksgiving Day, November 28, 1940, just after 5:30 pm, Livermore fatally shot himself with a Colt automatic pistol in the cloakroom of The Sherry-Netherland hotel in Manhattan, where he usually had cocktails.
 Police found a suicide note of eight small handwritten pages in Livermore's personal, leather-bound notebook.
 The note was addressed to Livermore's wife, Harriet (whom Livermore nicknamed "Nina") and it read, "My dear Nina: Can't help it.
 Things have been bad with me.
 I am tired of fighting.
 Can't carry on any longer.
 This is the only way out.
 I am unworthy of your love.
 I am a failure.
 I am truly sorry, but this is the only way out for me.
 Love Laurie".